tobylunt/tobylunt.github.io/_posts/2016-02-09-conservatives-and-the-climate.md

 ![climate conservatives]({{ teamtvblogs.github.io }}/assets/img/climateconservatives.jpg)

-> This is a post  written for the [Huffington Post](http://www.huffingtonpost.com/tobias-lunt/conservatives-want-to-fix_b_9123716.html).
+> This is an article  written for the [Huffington Post](http://www.huffingtonpost.com/tobias-lunt/conservatives-want-to-fix_b_9123716.html).

 Donald Trump may not like it, but addressing climate change is an issue that fits perfectly within Republican ideology.